Hasan ibn Ali: Historical accounts

 Alternatively, the Sunni al-Haytham ibn Adi identifies the daughter of Suhayl ibn Amr as the murderer.
-Another account by the Sunni al-Waqidi pins the crime on a servant of Hasan at the instigation of Mu'awiya.
-Yet another account is that Yazid proposed to Zaynab bint Ja'far ibn Abi Talib, who refused and instead married Hasan.
+Another account by the Sunni al-Waqidi pins the crime on a servant of Hasan at the instigation of Mu'awiya I. Yet another account is that Yazid proposed to Zaynab, the daughter of Ja'far ibn Abi Talib, who refused and instead married Hasan.
 The enraged Yazid subsequently had Hasan poisoned.

 Forensics investigation

-A recent article by Burke et al. examined the circumstances surrounding Hasan's death.
-Using mineralogical, medical, and chemical evidence, they suggested that the mineral calomel (mercury(I) chloride, Hg2Cl2), sourced from the Byzantine Empire, was the substance primarily responsible for Hasan's death.
+A 2016 forensic examinaton of the circumstances surrounding Hasan's death, using mineralogical, medical, and chemical evidence, determined that mercury poisoning was the main cause of his death.
+According to this analysis, the mercury was supplied as the mineral calomel (mercury(I) chloride, Hg2Cl2), sourced from the Byzantine Empire.
 Because historical sources indicate that another member of Hasan's household also suffered similar symptoms, the article considers Hasan's wife to be the prime suspect.
-The article cites a historical document, according to which the Byzantine emperor (likely Constantine IV) sent Mu'awiya a poisoned drink at the request of the latter.
-The authors thus conclude that their forensic hypothesis is consistent with the historical narrative that Hasan was poisoned by his wife Ja'da at the instigation of Mu'awiya and with the involvement of the Byzantine emperor.
+The article cites a historical document, according to which the Byzantine emperor (likely Constantine IV) sent Mu'awiya I a poisoned drink at the request of the latter.
+The authors thus conclude that their forensic hypothesis is consistent with the historical narrative that Hasan was poisoned by his wife Ja'da at the instigation of Mu'awiya I and with the involvement of the Byzantine emperor.

 Burial

 Before his death, Hasan had instructed his family to bury him next to Muhammad.
 According to Madelung, if they "feared evil," Hasan asked them to bury him near his mother in al-Baqi cemetery.
-The Umayyad governor of Medina, Sa'id ibn al-'As, was not opposed to burying Hasan near Muhammad, whereas Marwan strongly opposed it, arguing that Uthman had been buried in al-Baqi.
-In his opposition, Marwan was joined by Muhammad's widow Aisha, who is often considered hostile to Ali.

-Muhammad's companion Abu Hurayra unsuccessfully attempted to persuade Marwan to allow Hasan's burial next to Muhammad by reminding him of Muhammad's high esteem for Hasan and Husayn.
+The Umayyad governor of Medina, Sa'id ibn al-As, was not opposed to burying Hasan near Muhammad, whereas Marwan ibn al-Hakam strongly opposed it, arguing that Uthman had been buried in al-Baqi.
+In his opposition, Marwan was joined by Muhammad's widow Aisha, who is often considered hostile to Ali.Muhammad's companion Abu Hurayra unsuccessfully attempted to persuade Marwan to allow Hasan's burial next to Muhammad by reminding him of Muhammad's high esteem for Hasan and Husayn.
 Supporters of Husayn and Marwan from the Banu Hashim and Banu Umayyad, respectively, soon gathered with weapons.
 Muhammad ibn al-Hanafiyya reportedly intervened and reminded Hasan's burial request.
 He was then buried in al-Baqi.
 Dinawari writes the Umayyads shot arrows at the body during the standoff, and this is also the Shia view.
-Madelung suggests that Mu'awiya later rewarded Marwan for his stand by reinstating him as the governor of Medina.
-As Hasan's body was carried to al-Baqi, however, Marwan reportedly joined the procession and paid tribute to a man "whose forbearance (hilm) weighed mountains."
-Following the norms, the governor is said to have led the funeral prayer.
+Madelung suggests that Mu'awiya I later rewarded Marwan for his stand by reinstating him as the governor of Medina.
+As Hasan's body was carried to al-Baqi, however, Marwan reportedly joined the procession and paid tribute to a man "whose forbearance (hilm) weighed mountains".
+Following the norms, Hasan's funeral prayer was led by Sa'id ibn al-As, the governor of Medina.
 Hasan's tomb was later made a domed shrine, which was destroyed twice by the Wahhabis first in 1806 and then 1927.